avajs/ava/docs/recipes/precompiling-with-webpack.md

 };
 ```

-The important bits are `target: 'node'`, which ignores Node.js-specific `require`s (e.g. `fs`, `path`, etc.) and `externals: nodeModules` which prevents webpack from trying to bundle external Node.js libraries which it may choke on.
+The important bits are `target: 'node'`, which ignores Node.js-specific `require`s (e.g. `fs`, `path`, etc.) and `externals: nodeModules` which prevents webpack from trying to bundle external Node.js modules which it may choke on.

 You can now run `$ ava _build/tests.js` to run the tests contained in this output.